OVYA/ol-bash/README.md

     bats <BSFL repository>/test

+or

+    cd <BSFL repository>
+    make test

-Or, to run only the tests of a specific group :
+To run only the tests of a specific group :

     bats <BSFL repository>/test/<test file>